-Anyone familiar with how a homeowners association works know that there are certain fees members should pay.
+Anyone familiar with how a homeowners association works knows that there are certain fees members should pay.
 Apart from regular dues, homeowners may also need to pay HOA assessments.
 But, what is an HOA assessment anyway?

 In this article: